How to connect a virtual device to ADB in Genymotion SaaS?

 gmsaas instances adbconnect d1a6ffae-fd8d-4a37-bac4-0f185757f22c

 The <instance_uuid> argument is now optional.
-If omitted, the command connects the single ONLINE instance.
+If the argument is omitted, the command connects the single ONLINE instance.
 An error is raised if zero or more than one instance is ONLINE.

 Your device should then be connected to adb.
-You can verify with the adb devices command.
+Verify the connection with the adb devices command.

 List of devices attached